 - Frescas Con Crema – Fresas con Crema, also known as strawberries and cream, is a light, refreshing Mexican dessert with just 4 ingredients and takes mere minutes to prepare.
 This is quite possibly the easiest dessert you will ever make!

 Now that you have step by step instructions, give this recipe a try, and come back and leave a comment to let me know how you liked it!

 If you like this recipe, be sure to follow us on:

-- Heat oven to 350°F.
+- First, Heat oven to 350°F.

-- Spray a 9x13 glass baking dish with cooking spray.
+- Next, Spray a 9×13 glass baking dish with cooking spray.

-- In a medium bowl, beat together cream cheese, 1-12 cups of sugar and 1-1/2 teaspoon vanilla.
+- Next, in a medium bowl, beat together cream cheese, 1-1/2 cups of sugar and 1-1/2 teaspoon vanilla.

 - Refrigerate to allow the Sopapilla Cheesecake Bars to set and to make it easier to cut.